 It’s that ho-hum attitude to the miracle of flight that makes National Aviation Day such an excellent national observation.
-It takes place on August 19 — Orville Wright’s birthday!
+Plus, it takes place on Orville Wright’s birthday!

 Let’s take a closer look.

 - December 17, 1903

 Orville pilots a plane

 The Wright Brothers — with Orville at the helm and Wilbur making a final wing adjustment — completed the first sustained flight of a heavier-than-air aircraft on a spit of land four miles south of Kitty Hawk, North Carolina.